 Should you be motivated all the time?

 Want to be motivated all the time?
 Think twice.
 We are not meant to be motivated all the time because that is just not how we function.
 Our battery goes down.
 Our energy supply has an ebb and flow.
 We need to recover from all the work our body does to stay alive.
 That’s exactly why we use our phones to recover from a hard day.
 Our mind needs time to lose the pressure and regain its optimal functioning.
 This is best done with sleep.
 So, sleep enough.
 Can’t get enough sleep?
 Maybe you can try these tactics.
-Focus on relaxing when you are stressed about getting done.
+Focus on relaxing when you are stressed because the longer you are stressed, the more you’ll rely on habits and do everything you can to reduce purposeful effort.
 It’s harder to do things when your body and mind are already spending their energy on recovery.

 Want to stay motivated?
 Here are 4 important techniques